jpedneault/ONBAR/README.md

 # ONBAR
-Codes and input data used in the article (In review):
+Codes and input data used in the article:
 Title: How much sorting is required for a circular low carbon aluminium economy?
 Authors: Julien Pedneault, Guillaume Majeau-Bettez, Manuele Margni
 Journal: Journal of industrial ecology